- Home

 - Fri 8:30AM - 4:25PM

-Students can access the library during library lessons, break, lunch, or after school.
+Students can access the library during library lessons, break, lunch, and after school.

 Library Loans and Returns

-Each student can have 2 books checked out at a time.
+Each student can have up to 2 books checked out at a time.

-- Books can be renewed up to 3 times.
+- Books and graphic novels can be renewed up to 3 times.

 - Manga and comics have a 2-day loan period.